intentor/adic/README.md

 ### Shared container

 A single container is shared among all scenes.
-In this strategy, it's common to have a single <a href="#quick-start">context root</a> that is executed only on the first scene.
+In this strategy, it's common to have a single context root that is executed only on the first scene.

 To use a shared container, when adding containers using `AddContainer()`, keep them alive between scenes by setting the `destroyOnLoad` to `false`.

 It's useful for games that will always use the same bindings across all scenes.

-When using a shared container, it's recommended to only bind singleton instances of objects that should live up through all scenes (e.g. a common service) to prevent missing references - when a scene is destroyed, eventually some singleton objects that are bound to the container may not exist in the new scene anymore.
-Also, factories that rely on state to create their objects could also be affeted by missing references.
+**Note:** when using a shared container, it's recommended to only bind singleton instances of objects that should live up through all scenes (e.g. a common service) to prevent missing references - when a scene is destroyed, eventually some singleton objects that are bound to the container may not exist in the new scene anymore.
+Also, factories that rely on state to create their objects could also be affected by missing references.

 ### Additive scenes